 How fortunate we are to have the Fraser Institute available on this statutory holiday.
 Here to counsel us about social programs.
-Under the chairmanship of one of BC's lesser billionaires, with a who's-who board of preciously rich folks, where anyone whose wealth can be measured with fewer than nine digits in front of the decimal is patronized, the Fraser Institute steps forward to tell us we don't deserve universal medical care.
+Under the chairmanship of one of BC's lesser billionaires, with a who's-who board of preciously rich folks, where anyone whose wealth can be measured with fewer than nine digits before the decimal is patronized, the Fraser Institute steps forward to tell us we don't deserve universal medical care.

 After tossing my radio over the fence, I reflected on what Labour Day means to me.